Thailand calls holiday to allow escape from floods

 The floods have also forced the closure of seven industrial estates in Ayutthaya, Nonthaburi and Pathum Thani provinces bordering Bangkok, causing billions of dollars of damage, disrupting supply chains for industry and putting about 650,000 people temporarily out of work.

-The cabinet announced a 325 billion baht ($10.6 billion) budget on Tuesday to help rebuild the country, mostly for small and medium-sized enterprises, small vendors and individuals.
+The cabinet announced a 325 billion baht (6.6 billion pound) budget on Tuesday to help rebuild the country, mostly for small and medium-sized enterprises, small vendors and individuals.

 "If they get back to normal quickly, it will help push the economy forward," said Finance Minister Thirachai Phuvanatnaranubala.